A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-A natural question is therefore to determine whether this lower bound \emph{is sharp or not}.
-It turns out that the answer strongly depends on the nature of the target manifold $\mN$.
+A natural question is to determine whether this upper bound on $\nuN (d) $ \emph{is sharp or not}.
+It turns out that the answer to this question strongly depends on the target manifold $\mN$.